From Train Set To Model Railway

 Laying track is pretty much the same as it’s always been for model railways.

 With the plan laid out on the board, lay down and secure the track.
 This can be glued or nailed or both.
-I’ve covered this previous in how to lay and fix track.
+I’ve covered this previously in how to lay and fix track.

-Electrics is of course a huge area and depends very much on whether you are using DC/analog power or digital control (DCC).
+Electrics is of course a huge area and depends very much on whether you are using DC/analogue power or digital control (DCC).
 For a quick overview of these see:

 - What’s The Difference Between DCC And DC Trains — Which Is Best?

 - and its sister article The Top 3 Advantages of DC model railways,